 Crown lengthening is usually performed to improve the health of the gum tissue, prepare the mouth for a procedure such as a crown, or correct a “gummy smile”.
 A “gummy smile” is used to describe an instance where teeth are covered with excess gum tissue resulting in a less esthetically-pleasing smile.
 The procedure involves reshaping or recontouring the gum tissue and bone around the tooth in question to create a new gum-to–tooth relationship.
+Please click here for a video overview of this procedure.
 Crown lengthening can be performed on a single tooth, many teeth, or the entire gum line.

 Crown lengthening is often required when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not immediately accessible.
 It is also usually too close to the bone or below the bone.